2AA4-W23/a1-rawanmahdi/logbook.md

 Task: developed and debugged new features, still pushing F10 to match deadlines

 Date: 2023-01-27
-Task: wrapping up development and debugging for features in step 5
+Task: wrapping up development and debugging for features in step 5, updayed backlog to implement monkey cards and began development of those new features